Follow This Old House online:

 Stephanie Minasian-Koncewicz

-American Home Shield is our pick for the best home warranty for HVACs, thanks to its high coverage limits and protection for pre-existing conditions.
-First American Home Warranty also earned a spot on our list for its comprehensive HVAC coverage and annual tune-up add-on.
+We picked American Home Shield as the best home warranty for HVACs because it offers high coverage limits for heating and cooling systems, as well as protection for pre-existing conditions.
+First American Home Warranty also earned a spot on our list for its comprehensive HVAC coverage and annual tune-up add-on, a valuable perk if you’re looking to extend the life of your systems.

 Key Takeaways